History of the England national football team: Keegan, 1999–2000: "A little bit short"

-2000s
+2000s: England turns to foreign management

-Eriksson, 2001–06: The golden generation
+Eriksson, 2001–06

-As a Swedish national, Sven-Göran Eriksson became the first foreign coach to be appointed as England's manager, a decision that attracted controversy.
-However, he immediately turned around the team's qualifying campaign with a 5–1 victory over Germany in Munich, where England came from behind with goals from Emile Heskey, Steven Gerrard and a Michael Owen hat-trick.
-England ensured qualification for the 2002 FIFA World Cup after a tense final game against Greece, with David Beckham scoring from a free-kick in the last seconds to make the score 2–2 and put England top of their group on goal difference.
+As a Swedish national, Sven-Göran Eriksson was the first foreign coach to be appointed as England's manager, a decision that attracted controversy.
+He immediately turned around the team's qualifying campaign with a 5–1 victory over Germany in Munich, where England came from behind with goals from Emile Heskey, Steven Gerrard and a Michael Owen hat-trick.
+England ensured qualification for the 2002 World Cup after a tense final game against Greece, with David Beckham scoring from a free-kick in the last seconds to make the score 2–2 and put England top of their group on goal difference.

 In the finals in South Korea and Japan, England beat Argentina 1–0 in the group stage, David Beckham scoring the only goal with a penalty, and reached the quarter-finals, where they met Brazil.
 England went in front when Owen took advantage of a Brazilian defensive mistake, but an equaliser from Rivaldo and a free-kick by Ronaldinho saw Brazil turn the game round to win 2–1.
 England could not create any more good chances, despite Ronaldinho later being sent off, and were eliminated by the eventual winners.

 For the 2004 European Championships, England came top of their qualification group, with the teenage striker Wayne Rooney installed as a new star in their attack.
 His emergence was tempered by the loss of defender Rio Ferdinand, who was given an eight-month ban in December 2003 after missing a drugs test, ruling him out of the finals.
 In England's opening match against France, Frank Lampard scored a first-half goal and despite a missed penalty from Beckham, they still led until the final minutes, when Zinedine Zidane scored two quick goals to win the game for France 2–1.
 England progressed with Rooney scoring twice in games against both Switzerland and Croatia.
 In the quarter-finals, Owen scored early against the hosts Portugal, but England's challenge was affected by the loss of Rooney to a broken bone in his foot.
 Sol Campbell scored a goal that was disallowed and England eventually lost in a penalty shoot-out after a 2–2 draw, with Beckham and Darius Vassell missing their penalties.